yxe1600/plusls-carpet-addition/README.md

 English | [中文](./README_ZH_CN.md)

+❗Before reporting a problem, be sure to try the latest [beta version](https://github.com/plusls/plusls-carpet-addition/actions) to check if the problem still exists.

 This is a [Carpet mod](https://github.com/gnembon/fabric-carpet) extension mod, a collection of carpet mod style useful tools and interesting features.

+Operation command: `/pca`

 ## Dependencies